tibs/fish-and-chips-and-kafka-talk/notes.rst

 I'll demonstrate handling of multiple producers and consumers, automatic routing of events as new consumers are added, persistence, which allows a new consumer to start consuming events from the past, and more.

+.. note:: Do I actually show persistence?

+   Best way to do that might be to add the ACCOUNTANT, STATISTICIAN and STOCKIST in as something that can be enabled in a running demo - they would then start at the start of events.

 What I want from messaging
 --------------------------